 6. Conversion Rates Reports

-This is by far one of the most important reports for any sales team.
-Conversion rate, as we are already familiar with, is the ability of the sales team to convert leads into prospects and prospects into customers.
+This is one of the most important reports for any sales team.
+The conversion rate is the sales team’s ability to convert leads into daily customers.
 But again, this can be a daily sales report for retailers and businesses selling low-priced consumer products.

 A high conversion rate in your daily report will tell you that the strategies you are currently using are delivering results.
 Similarly, a lower conversion rate would mean your sales strategies need improvement.